sumanbiswas7/serverless-api-template/README.md

-# Node Express API Template for AWS Lambda
+# Apollo GraphQL API Template for AWS Lambda

-This template is designed to help you quickly set up and deploy a Node Express API on AWS Lambda.
+This template is designed to help you quickly set up and deploy a Apollo GraphQL API on AWS Lambda.
 It includes all the necessary dependencies and configurations to get you started.

 ## Getting Started